backstage/backstage/docs/permissions/custom-rules.md

 ## Define a custom rule

 Plugins should export a rule factory that provides type-safety that ensures compatibility with the plugin's backend.
 The catalog plugin exports `createCatalogPermissionRule` from `@backstage/plugin-catalog-backend/alpha` for this purpose.
 Note: the `/alpha` path segment is temporary until this API is marked as stable.
-For this example, we'll define the rule and create a condition in `permissions.ts`.
+For this example, we'll define the rule and create a condition in `packages/backend/src/plugins/permission.ts`.

 ```typescript title="packages/backend/src/plugins/permission.ts"
 ...

 import type { Entity } from '@backstage/catalog-model';
 import { createCatalogPermissionRule } from '@backstage/plugin-catalog-backend/alpha';
 import { createConditionFactory } from '@backstage/plugin-permission-node';